-In July 2019, Energy Safe Victoria (ESV) released its technical investigation report titled, 'The condition of power poles in South West Victoria', following the St Patricks Day fires in March 2018.
+In July 2019, Energy Safe Victoria (ESV) released its technical investigation report titled, 'The condition of power poles in South West Victoria', following the St Patrick's Day fires in March 2018.
 These fires resulted in significant loss of property and stock, and trauma to the community.
-A fire at Garvoc, referred to as The Sisters fire was caused by the failure of a wooden power pole within Powercor Australia's (Powercor) network.
+A fire at Garvoc, referred to as The Sisters fire was caused by the failure of a wooden power pole within the Powercor Australia (Powercor) network.

-ESV concluded in the July 2019 report that there was no immediate systemic risk of wood pole failures in the South West region at that time.
-ESV provided a commitment that it would do further work over the subsequent six months to assure itself that Powercor's asset management practices relating to wood pole management will deliver sustainable safety outcomes for the community.
+ESV concluded in July 2019 that there was no immediate systemic risk of wood pole failure in the South West region.
+ESV provided a commitment at that time that it would do further work over the next six months to review Powercor's asset management practices relating to wood pole management and its capacity to deliver sustainable safety outcomes for the community.
 This report addresses the findings of that further work.

-For the purposes of this review, sustainable safety outcome have been defined as consistently minimising the safety risks presented to persons and property by the network, as far as practicable.
+For the purposes of this review, sustainable safety outcomes have been defined as consistently minimising the safety risks presented to persons and property by the network, as far as practicable.